Is it worth paying more for a few frills?

-It's been around for a while - EVA Air was the first airline to have this class way back in 1991 - but today several airlines, among them Cathay Pacific, Air France, Qantas, British Airways, Virgin Atlantic and Air New Zealand, offer it.
+It’s been around for a while – EVA Air was the first airline to have this class way back in 1991 – but today several airlines, including Cathay Pacific, Air France, Qantas, British Airways, Virgin Atlantic and Air New Zealand, offer it.

 Fares are typically 30-50 per cent more than an Economy Class ticket.
 There’s quite a jump to the next class up – Business Class.
 These fares can be 65 per cent more than Premium Economy.